Digital-Media/big_data/document/EXERCISE.md

 ## Exercises with MongoDB

 Rewrite the example from [MongoDB Website]( https://docs.mongodb.com/manual/tutorial/map-reduce-examples/).
-Work with the mongo shell within the provided image.
+Work with the mongo shell within the provided image or get an Account on MongoDB Atlas.

 ### Step 1: Adding Data